konstc/log_viewer/README.md

 Please note that after creating the executable file on the Windows platform, an application archive is created using [7-Zip](https://www.7-zip.org/).
 Install it first.

+In addition, you can download precompiled releases for Windows/Linux on the [Releases](https://github.com/konstc/log_viewer/releases) page.

 ## How to use

 There are two main modes: